joostwmd/philharmonie/README.md

       conductor.appleMusic.song.getCatalogSongById('apple-music-song-id')
   ```

 - Market Specification: Due to varying copyright laws and content availability by country, music streaming providers require a market specification to ensure compliance with local regulations.
-When initializing the Dirigent class, you must provide a default market.
+When initializing the Conductor class, you must provide a default market.
 Each provider also includes a helper method to fetch the current user's market, which can be used for future requests.

 - To authenticate requests with provider services, you must provide access tokens, so you must initialize it with the necessary tokens.